oliversalzburg/iac-aws-bootstrap/README.md

 ### Pre-Seeding

-To generate the seed outside of the firstinfrastructure plan generation, `-target` the resource.
+To generate the seed outside of the first infrastructure plan generation, `-target` the resource.

 ```shell
 cd terraform